ANIRBAN-DATTA-STACK/Reliance-Sales-report/README.md

 ## Problem Statement

 This dashboard helps the stakeholders understand their sales better.
-It helps them to know if their sales in different places match with their preplanded scenarioes or not.
+It helps them to know if their sales in different places match with their preplanned scenarios or not.
 Through different visuals and data representation, they get to know their improvement area, & thus they can improve their products by identifying these areas.